CLI11 Internals

 Exceptions

 The library immediately returns a C++ exception when it detects a problem, such as an incorrect construction or a malformed command line.
+Errors from config processing are delayed until after other processing, to give priority to any help or version flags, or other types of callback errors.

 results matching ""